BioRRW/DRAM2/docs/getting_started/basic_use.rst

 As seen above in the help menu output, the DRAM2 option to specify the output directory, ``dram2 -d <path/to/output/directory>``, is used not only to specify the output directory but also specifies the location of previous DRAM2 actions.

-   *It is generally a good idea to keep the same output directory for subsequent DRAM2 actions*
+   *It is generally a good idea to keep the same output directory for subsequent DRAM2 actions.*

-For example, specifying the same output directory (``-d``) for ``dram2 -d call`` and ``dram2 annotate``.
+For example, specifying the same output directory (``-d``) for ``dram2 call`` and ``dram2 annotate``.
 This is beneficial as this directory will accumulate metadata about your DRAM2 run which expidites subsequent DRAM2 commands using the same input dataset.

 Step 1: Calling genes
 ---------------------